Updated August 15th, 2023 by Ben Reynolds

 “I always knew I was going to be rich.
 I don’t think I ever doubted it for a minute. ”

-The first several quotes show Warren Buffett’s views on where to work and who to work with.
+The next two quotes show Warren Buffett’s views on where to work and who to work with.

 “People always ask me where they should go to work, and I always tell them to go to work for whom they admire the most.”